 Predatory pricing is ‘pricing below an appropriate measure of cost for the purpose of eliminating competitors in the short run and reducing competition in the long run.’
 In Brooke Group Ltd. v.
 Brown & Williamson Tobacco Corp., the Supreme Court articulated a two-factor test that plaintiffs must meet in bringing a predatory pricing claim: defendant priced below an appropriate measure of its costs; and there is a ‘dangerous probability’ the defendant will ‘recoup its investment in below-cost prices’.

-Successful predatory pricing cases are relatively rare, as ‘cutting prices in order to increase business often is the very essence of competition.
-Thus, mistaken inferences in cases such as this one are especially costly, because they chill the very conduct the antitrust laws are designed to protect.’
+Successful predatory pricing cases are relatively rare.
+The Supreme Court has recognised that ‘cutting prices in order to increase business often is the very essence of competition.
+Thus, mistaken inferences . . . are especially costly, because they chill the very conduct the antitrust laws are designed to protect.’

 Bundling is the practice of offering discounts or rebates conditioned on the purchaser buying two or more different products or services.
 Courts have recognised that bundled discounts are pervasive, generally benefit consumers, and are not inherently wrongful.
-The concern, similar to the concern presented by predatory pricing and tying, is when a monopolist uses a bundled discount in a manner that forecloses equally or more efficient competitors, harming competition in the long run.
-To determine whether a bundle may be unlawful under Section 2, courts have developed different methodologies, with the more recent cases focusing on whether the bundle resulted in pricing below cost under a ‘discount attribution’ test.
+Similar to the concern presented by predatory pricing and tying, antitrust may be implicated when a monopolist uses a bundled discount in a manner that forecloses equally or more efficient competitors, harming competition in the long run.
+To determine whether bundled pricing may be unlawful under Section 2, courts have developed different methodologies, with the more recent cases focusing on whether the bundle resulted in pricing below cost under a ‘discount attribution’ test.

 Tying arrangements, when a supplier sells one product (‘tying product’) on the condition that a purchaser also buys a second product (‘tied product’), are generally challenged under Section 1 of the Sherman Act.
 To bring a tying claim under Section 2, the plaintiff must show actual or probable monopolisation of the tied or tying product market, namely, that the defendant supplier used the tie to maintain a monopoly in the tying product market or to attempt to monopolise the tied market.